mfrandes/burger-builder-course-project-app/README.md

+To start the project on your system sipmly download and install dependencies with:

+`npm install`

+Than runn project localy on http://localhost:3000/ with:

+`npm start`

+Soon  a live production version will be avaleble :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>